bibek22/blog/content/draft/fourier-series-and-transform.md

 });
 </script>

-If you're familiar with fourier series, you already know that given that a periodic function $f(x)$ satisfies a certain [conditions](https://en.wikipedia.org/wiki/Dirichlet_conditions), it can be written as an infinite sum of sines and cosines as follow:
+If you're familiar with Fourier series, you already know that given that a periodic function $f(x)$ satisfies a certain [conditions](https://en.wikipedia.org/wiki/Dirichlet_conditions), it can be written as an infinite sum of sines and cosines as follow:
 <div class='math-equation'>